-- The University Registrar or nominee from the Offices of the Vice Chancellor (Chair); and - A senior member of staff (Dean /Corporate Services Director). - A Students' Union representative nominated by the President of the Students' Union.
+- A nominee from the Offices of the Vice Chancellor (Chair); and - A senior member of staff (Dean /Corporate Services Director). - A Students' Union representative.

 A note-taker will be in attendance.
 An audio recording may also be taken.
 A member of the Conduct and Appeals Unit may also be present to provide regulatory and procedural advice to the Panel.